ValentinaDebbia/ncRNA-ncRNA-Interaction-Prediction/README.md

 # ncRNA–ncRNA Interaction Prediction with RNA‑FM Embeddings
-This repository contains the full implementation of a deep learning framework for predicting interactions between non‑coding RNAs (ncRNAs), developed for the Bioinformatics exam (A.Y.
+This repository contains the full implementation of a deep learning framework for predicting interactions between non‑coding RNAs (ncRNAs), developed for the Bioinformatics course (A.Y.
 2025/2026, University of Milan).
 # Overview
 Understanding ncRNA–ncRNA interactions is essential for characterizing post‑transcriptional regulation and RNA‑based cellular networks.
 Experimental mapping remains limited, motivating computational approaches capable of generalizing beyond handcrafted thermodynamic models.